Low footend beds

 Today, a bed is the centrepiece of the bedroom that dominates the décor of a bedroom.
 A brass bed is indeed quite the unique centrepiece, well worth it's price.
-Traditional brass beds have been around since the Victorian era.
+Traditional antique brass beds have been around since the Victorian era.
 Brass is the combination of copper and zinc.
-Its best advantage lays in its strength, resistance to corrosion and formability.
-This makes it a material favoured for long lasting hand made products.
+As a material, the best advantages of brass lays in its strength, resistance to corrosion and formability.
+This makes it a raw material favoured for long lasting hand made products even though it is expensive.
 It is also possible to melt down to recycle and reuse.

 Our brass bedstead range suit a variety of bedroom styles.
 From classic romantic French to elegant and curvy antique Victorian to country cottages or even old Victorian city builds.
 We also have some frames which have a more contemporary minimalistic style, ideal for modern homes.